-Read in context, the 'rules of procedure' language in Article III of the New York Convention gives contracting States latitude in fashioning the practical mechanics of award enforcement.
-The provision indicates that the process for obtaining award enforcement or recognition is flexible, being determined by local procedures.
-This language relates to bow recognition will be granted, not whether recognition will be granted at all.30
+Read in context, the 'rules of procedure' language in Convention Article III gives contracting states latitude in fashioning the practical mechanics of award enforcement.
+The provision indicates that the process for obtaining award enforcement or recognition is flexible, to be determined by local procedures.
+This language relates to how recognition will be granted, not whether recognition will be granted at all.

-2. The approach in Monégasque de Réassurances
+(ii) The approach in Monégasque de Reassurances.

-The decision in Monégasque de Réassurances took a different view, however, seizing upon the reference to 'rules of procedure' to justify invocation of forum non conveniens, and recognizing limitations only with respect to measures that discriminate against foreign awards when compared with domestic arbitral decisions.31
+The decision in Monégasque de Reassurances took a different view, however, seizing upon the reference to 'rules of procedure' to justify invocation of forum non conveniens, and recognizing limitations only with respect to measures that discriminate against foreign awards when compared with domestic arbitral decisions.31

-In taking this approach, the court included an extended discussion of the United States Supreme Court characterization of forum non conveniens as 'procedural rather than substantive', emphasizing that the doctrine is applied in the enforcement of domestic awards as well.
+In taking this approach, the court included an extended discussion of the United States Supreme Court characterization of forum non conveniens as 'procedural rather than substantive,' emphasizing that the doctrine is applied in the enforcement of domestic awards as well.
 The conclusion in Monegasque was that the Convention's only limitation on procedural rules was 'the requirement that the procedures applied in foreign cases would not be substantially more onerous than those applied in domestic cases'.32